Code-Institute-Submissions/us-equity-markets-2017/README.md

 ## Credits

 ### Dataset
-- The .csv raw data file used within this project was extraced from the [NYSE](https://www.nyse.com/index) and [NASDAQ](https://www.nasdaq.com/) exchanges.
+- The .csv raw data file used within this project was extracted from the [NYSE](https://www.nyse.com/index) and [NASDAQ](https://www.nasdaq.com/) exchanges.

 ### Acknowledgements

-- I previously studied Finance, and used that knowledge and interest as inspiration for this project.
+- I previously studied Finance and used that knowledge and interest as inspiration for this project.
 I also used knowledge gained from the [Code Institute](https://www.codeinstitute.net/), Diploma in Software Development.